Chart Color Schemes

 Claremont lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Claremont WA's population is around 10,612 as of Nov 2025.
-This reflects an increase of 1,364 people since the 2021 Census, which reported a population of 9,248.
-The change is inferred from ABS estimated resident population of 10,564 in June 2024 and additional 237 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,742 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Claremont's growth rate of 14.7% since the 2021 census exceeded the national average of 8.9%.
+Claremont's population is approximately 10,612 as of November 2025.
+This figure represents an increase of 1,364 people, a growth of 14.7%, since the 2021 Census which reported a population of 9,248.
+The change was inferred from the estimated resident population of 10,564 in June 2024 and an additional 237 validated new addresses since the Census date.
+This results in a population density ratio of 2,742 persons per square kilometer, placing Claremont in the upper quartile relative to national locations assessed by AreaSearch.
+Claremont's growth exceeded the national average of 8.9% and that of its SA3 area.
 Population growth was primarily driven by overseas migration contributing approximately 78.1% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projecting forward, an above median population growth is expected with the area projected to increase by 2,163 persons to 2041, an increase of 19.9% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Projecting forward with demographic trends, Claremont is expected to increase by 2,163 persons to reach a total population of approximately 12,775 by 2041, reflecting an overall increase of 19.9% over the 17-year period.

 Frequently Asked Questions - Population